tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

-outdated protocols such as SSLv2 can be used to forge signatures for certificates that contain the keyEncipherment KeyUsage ({{!RFC5280}} section 4.2.1.3) In order to prevent this type of cross-protocol attack, we define a new DelegationUsage extension to X.509 which permits use of delegated credentials.
+outdated protocols such as SSLv2 can be used to forge signatures for certificates that contain the keyEncipherment KeyUsage ({{!RFC5280}} section 4.2.1.3) In order to prevent this type of cross-protocol attack, we define a new DelegationUsage extension to X.509 that permits use of delegated credentials.
 Clients MUST NOT accept delegated credentials associated with certificates without this extension.